Black Mold in Air Conditioners

 The condensate drip tray is located right below the evaporator coil.
 Moisture condenses on the drip tray as latent heat from the air is removed by the evaporator coil.

-Due to its function, the drip tray is usually a hotbed for mold growth.
+Due to its function, the drip tray is usually a hotbed for black mold growth.
 This is especially true if the condensate is being blocked from draining properly.

 Always clean and disinfect the drip tray after cleaning the evaporator coil.
 You should also check the drip tray for holes, cracks, or rust spots that could lead to water leaks.